-All IOOS Data Providers must serve all data and products through these DMAC recommended services.
-Optional service types listed above may be deployed at the discretion of the data provider for relevant data types.
-Alternative or legacy services (eg. Esri REST) that data providers wish to support are not disallowed or discouraged, but are not covered in this policy.
+All IOOS Data Providers must establish, register, and maintain standards-based Data Access Services that provide data in common, community-established formats.
+All IOOS data and products must be served through these DMAC recommended services, depending on the data type as outlined in Requirements.
+Optional service types listed below may be deployed at the discretion of the data provider for relevant data types.
+Alternative or legacy services not mentioned specifically (eg. Esri REST) that data providers wish to support are not disallowed or discouraged, but are not covered by this policy.

 - OPeNDAP: Open-source Project for a Network Data Access Protocol